Whole genome alignment

 The raw results from LastZ or tBLAT are alignment blocks, which are 'chained' according to their location in both genomes, then 'netted' to choose the best sub-chain in each region for the reference species .
 The resultant LastZ-net and tBLAT-net alignments are displayed in Ensembl Genomes for selected fungal, metazoan, protist and plant species.

-For a complete list of genomes with whole genome alignments provided by Ensembl Genomes, please visit Genomes with whole genome alignments.
+For genomes with whole genome alignments provided for each Ensembl Genomes division, please visit: